containers/podman-desktop/website/docs/kubernetes/index.md

 #

-Podman Desktop and Podman have a lot of features allowing easy migration from containers to Kubernetes:
+Podman Desktop and Podman have many features allowing easy migration from containers to Kubernetes:

 * [Kind support](kubernetes/kind)